oldboy87/Image-Gallery/README.md

 What useful external sources helped you complete the assignment (e.g Youtube tutorials)?
 What errors or bugs did you encounter while completing your assignment?
 How did you solve them?
 What went really well and what could have gone better?

+---

+For testing purposes I am using three photographs from https://unsplash.com/@fenghua1975

+---

+Have successfuly used the DOM to add thumbnails on page load and fullscreen images on click to their respective containers.
+I decided to do this without building a function from addEventListener and instead reading the HTML element reference that is passed to the eventHandler when clicked.
+In the eventHandler I am able to get reference to the class of the image, look up the array of objects to get a list of src locations for each size and then pick the desired size by the user which is currently determined by a global variable (I'll be implementing a callback function later).